PCP CAR FINANCE

 3

-Monthly payments are less because you only finance the amount the car will depreciate.
+Monthly repayments for PCP finance are less than HP because you only repay the amount the car will depreciate plus Interest on the car’s total value.

 4